M1croZavr/time-series-analysis-project/README.md

 Project installation:
-* Create conda environment and activate
+* Install and setup poetry
-* Install poetry: pip install poetry
+* Create environment and activate
 * In project root: poetry init
 * In project root: poetry install